mplabs/generator-cubbles/README.md

 ## Scaffold a Cubixx-Project

 1. Change into the directory the project folder should be created in.
-2. Scaffold a new Cubixx-WebPackage: `yo cubixx:project`
+2. Scaffold a new Cubixx-WebPackage: `yo cubbles:project`

 ## Available Generators
 * `yo cubixx`: Lists available generators.